 Step 2: Sand it!

 To get the specialist paint to bond with the composite decking surface, it’s a good idea to lightly sand the area with 220 or 240 grit sandpaper to remove the gloss and smooth the area.
-Be sure to remove any dust afterwards for a smooth finish once the paint has been applied.
+Remove dust after applying the paint for a smooth finish.

 Step 3: Prime it!